system76/docs/_articles/hardware-failure.md

 sudo apt install memtester
 sudo memtester 6G 5
 ```
-Memory test can take a number of hours.
-While this will not put all of memory under test, it will make any memory error likely to cause instability if not part of the tested memory or show up clearly with errors in the `memtester` run
+This memory testcan take a number of hours.
+While this will not put all of memory under test, it will make any memory error much more likely to cause instability if it is not directly part of the tested memory.

 [Memtest86++](https://www.memtest86.com/) also has ISO downloads for personal use.
 You would boot from a USB drive made with the ISO.
 Right as memtest loads (blue screen), press <kbd>F2</kbd> to enable multi-core mode.
 Wait at least 20 minutes for the tests to run, or until any errors are shown in red.
 If any errors are found, please run it again in single core mode, and let it run overnight to check for any memory errors.
 6 to 8 passes are minimally recommended.
 If memory errors show up, the memory stick should be replaced.